KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-The completed function looks like this:
+The completed function appears as follows.

 ```
 // Factory for creating a Flappy Bird columns